chaihanlin/FPGA-SPI-STM32/README.md

 # FPGA-SPI-Master
-FPGA communicate with the stm32
+FPGA as the master
-FPGA intel c4
-stm32 f407  hal
+stm32 use the HAL as the slave